 - Grits have their origins in Native American corn preparation.
 Traditionally, the hominy for grits was ground by a stone mill.
 The results are passed through screens, with the finer sifted materials being grit meal, and the coarser being grits.
 Many communities in the United States used a gristmill until the mid-twentieth century, with families bringing their own corn to be ground, and the miller retaining a portion of the corn as a fee.

-- Three-quarters of grits sold in the U.S. are sold in the South, throughout an area stretching from Texas to Virginia, sometimes referred to as the “grits belt”.
+- Three-quarters of grits sold in the U.S. are sold in the South.
+The area stretches from Texas to Virginia, sometimes referred to as the “grits belt”.